sunfounder/arduino_starter_kit/docs/source/7_traffic_light_auto.rst

         Turn off green and yellow lights
         Wait 10 seconds

-Pseudo-code doesn’t have a strict format, allowing you to clarify your thoughts and organize them logically.
+Pseudo-code doesn't have a strict format, allowing you to clarify your thoughts and organize them logically.
 This logical order is called an algorithm.
 You use algorithms every day, perhaps without realizing it.
 Think of an algorithm like a recipe; in programming, the ingredients are keywords and commands, and the cooking steps are the algorithm.
 An algorithm is a set of steps or instructions.
 When an algorithm is translated from pseudo-code into Arduino programming language, it precisely instructs the Arduino board on what to do and when.